 Who oversees the Columbarium?

 The Columbarium is a ministry of First United Methodist Church Richardson and functions under the authority of the Board of Trustees.
-A Columbarium Committee, appointed by the Trustees, oversees its operation under the guidance of the Board of Trustees.
+The Business Office of the Church oversees its operation under the guidance of the Board of Trustees.

 Who may use the Columbarium?